ssoravitt/Melody-Generation-by-Dr.Valerio/README.md

 I transform the codes into my own way for understanding easily.

-Thank you very much for the code and knowledge.
+Thank you very much for the codes and knowledge.